replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on October 30, 2023

 ### New Features {#new-features-v2023-10-30-2}
-* Hide all customer columns except name and ID by default in the Instances view on the Customers page and update column names.
+* Make some columns hidden by default in the Instances view on the Customers page and update column names.

 ## v2023.10.27-2